Last updated on May 7th, 2024 at 12:20 pm

 Still, most countries have a Mother’s Day—and each has its own origin story, often tied to religious or historical events.

-In modern times, Mother’s Day activities generally center around making Mom feel like the world revolves around her—which it does, every day, as she performs her special magic that keeps the family happy and healthy.
+In modern times, Mother’s Day activities generally center around making Mom feel like the world revolves around her—which it does, many families would agree.

 When is Mother’s Day celebrated around the world?